ldorad0/ldorad0.terraform-site-data-ansible/README.md

 With this handy approach, you can make ansible the source of truth for all site data.

+**Note**: I tested this approach on Ubuntu.
+It did not work from OSX Sequoia.

 # Under the hood

 The module accomplishes this like so: